CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     AudioSource audio = GameObject.Find("DestroyAsteroidSound").GetComponent<AudioSource>();
     audio.Play();
     ```

+    This code finds the game object you made with the first line.
+The second line plays the sound that you added to the **AudioSource**.

 5. Now you can detect a collision with an asteroid and the laser, but not your "Player" object and an asteroid.
 Add this code to your "Player" script

     ```csharp